 Keep your response short and to the point.

 For instance, you can reply, "We would like the chance to further examine your feedback.
 You can reach us anytime at [your email address] or [phone number]."

 Make Your Negative Online Reviews Work For You, Not Against You!

 Getting negative reviews is awful.

 But properly handling them can help grow your business and gain new leads.

 As long as you let your customers know their opinion matters!

 So make sure you watch out for what Debutify has in store for your reviews.
 You can turn your social proof into a conversion-boosting tool.

-A bonus tip: To avoid negative reviews altogether, guarantee that your eCommerce website gives your visitors a seamless experience.
+A bonus tip: To avoid negative social proof and negative reviews altogether, guarantee that your eCommerce website gives your visitors a seamless experience.